-- the Net Tangible Assets ("NTA") or the Net Asset Value ("NAV") of the funds: - distributions declared; - · redemptions; and - any other information that is required to be disclosed to ASIC under section 675 of the Corporations Act must be disclosed via the ASX Market Announcements Platform at the same time it is disclosed to ASIC.
+- distributions declared;

+- redemptions; and

+- any other information that is required to be disclosed to ASIC under section 675 of the Corporations Act must be disclosed via the ASX Market Announcements Platform at the same time it is disclosed to ASIC.
 The Responsible Entity also intends to post any such information on its website www.betashares.com.au at the same time.